 She frowned.
 "What was?"
 From the darkening of his eyes she had the feeling he was not talking about the fact that he hadn't returned to Japan.

 "I.."
 He hesitated and stopped.
 She turned, pausing in her steps to look at him.
 "I thought many times about calling you, Mai.
+Or contacting you somehow.
 But I never did.
-I'm sorry...
-I probably should have."
+I'm sorry.
+I should have."

-She closed her eyes and an image filled her vision: a young man, older than both of them today, sitting at a table in a dark room with a bottle of expensive-looking Scotch and a small glass, anguish and determination in his eyes.
+She closed her eyes and an image filled her vision: a young man, older than both of them today, sitting at a table in a dark room with a bottle of expensive-looking spirits and an empty glass, anguish and determination in his eyes.
 It was the vision of a man before a final and desperate act.

 She shook herself slightly and opened her eyes, knowing she shouldn't have seen that.
 Whether it had been the truth or not—it wasn't something for her eyes to know.
 "Then why didn't you?"
 She finally said, not knowing what else to say.

-He shrugged and let out a sharp, awkward chuckle.
+He let out a sharp, awkward chuckle.
 "Cowardice, I suppose.
 I didn't think you could ever forgive me for what I put you through.
-And I didn't know how to apologize."
+And I didn't know how to apologize.
+I still don't."

 Naru remained silent, the both of them standing very still on the side of the path.
 A roller skater moved by them quickly but both ignored her presence.